-- Install sensory controllers on vending machines to shut them down for short periods of time.
+- Install sensory controllers on vending machines to shut them down for short periods.

 - Reduce production during CPP events or reschedule during Off-Peak or Super Off-Peak hours (when CPP events will not occur).

-- Unplug battery chargers and use only precharged equipment during On-Peak hours; charge battery-operated equipment prior to CPP events.
+- Unplug battery chargers and use only pre-charged equipment during On-Peak hours; charge battery-operated equipment before CPP events.

 "It takes a lot of electricity to power 55 plants and 10 mine sites used to produce ready-mix concrete and construction aggregates for projects in California and parts of Nevada.
 That’s why Robertson’s Ready Mix works closely with SCE to determine ideal options in our service territory to reduce electricity use, lower operating costs, and minimize impacts on the environment."

 ~ Rob Lesch, Robertson’s Ready Mix Electrical Manager